How to Securely Prepare Your Old Computer for Disposal

 If you downloaded the CD/DVD version, things are a bit more complicated.
 You need to have a CD burner to make a bootable DBAN CD.
 If your old computer does not have a CD/DVD burner, you will have to download and make the CD on your new computer (which I assume has a CD/DVD burner).
 To create the bootable CD, start your CD/DVD burning program and look for an option that allows you to burn a disk image.

-After selecting the file, proceed with burning it to a blank CD.
-It doesn't matter whether you use a CD-R or a CD-RW blank media, although you should probably use a CD-RW so that you can reuse the CD when you are finished with it.
+Note that it doesn't matter whether you use a CD-R or a CD-RW blank media, although you should probably use a CD-RW so that you can reuse the CD when you are finished with it.
 DBAN is not the sort of software that you will need to run every day.

 Reboot with Dban